greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 ## realtime collaboration mode

-**M:** At LGM Madrid (2013), you presented that "Fonts of Doom" mode in FontForge.
+**MS** – At LGM Madrid (2013), you presented that "Fonts of Doom" mode in FontForge.

-**D:** There has been a lot of tiny little changes made.
+**DC** – There has been a lot of tiny little changes made.
 We redid the icons on the toolbar.
 We redid the hotkeys.
 We fixed a lot of crashes.
 We added that you could interact with the metrics in a more easy way.
 I have been fairly shy of actually adding any major features to fontforge.

 This is the irony, everyone's like "Wow, Fontforge is so much better than two years ago."
 But actually we didn't change anything in the functionality.
 We just made a lot of little changes to the user interface.